Mehuge/ddb/README.md

 `--port <port>`

 Bind to the specified port number.
-Note: If `port` ends with 443, `https` is assumed unless otherwise speicied.
+Note: If `port` ends with 443, `https` is assumed unless otherwise specified.
 So ports 443, 4443 and 44443 are all assumed to be `https` ports.

 `--http`